aglotoff/html-project-template/docs/blocks.md

 The following template files are used to generate blocks:

-* `src/templates/block.js.mustache` - Template for block's JavaScript
 * `src/templates/block.pug.mustache` - Template for block's markup
-* `src/templates/block.js.scss` - Template for block's styles
+* `src/templates/block.scss.mustache` - Template for block's styles
+* `src/templates/block.js.mustcahe` - Template for block's JavaScript (if
+  the `--class` option is not specified)
+* `src/templates/block.class.js.mustcahe` - Template for block's JavaScript
+  (if the `--class` option is specified)
+* `src/templates/index.js.mustcahe` - JavaScript entry point for the block

 You can edit them if you want.